cameronwerdna/reverse-word-letters/README.md

 solution for codewars problem 'Reverse words'.
-Take a string and reverse the letters in each word.
+Takes a string and reverse the letters in each word.